nanocosmos/docs/docs/webrtc/nanostream_webrtc_device_selection.md

 ## Preparation

 We will need two `<select>` tags in our HTML document, in order to display the attached audio & video devices in your HTML document.
-Also we will add a button to trigger the [startPreview(previewConfig)](../nanostream_webrtc_api/#startpreviewconfig) call after we made our device selection in th UI and a video element to show the preview in.
+Also we will add a button to trigger the [startPreview(previewConfig)](../nanostream_webrtc_api/#startpreviewconfig) call after we made our device selection in the UI and a video element to show the preview in.

 ```js
 // in your html body